denasara0/Data_Mining_SC/README.md

 def loader(data) -> pd.DataFrame:
 ```
 ### Data Cleaning
-This section of the program takes encodes names in the collumns for our dataset, and declares the target collumn
+This section of the program encodes names in the columns for our dataset, and declares the target column

 ### Models